apify-projects/store-gif-scroll-animation/README.md

 ### Storage
 The gif files are stored in the key-value store.
 The original gif will always be saved and depending on the compression method(s) selected those will also be saved there.
+Links to the files are also stored to the dataset for clarity

 ## Input parameters
 | Field    | Type   | Required | Default | Description |